jlbjulio/StockMarket-LSTM-Prediction/README.md

 # StockMarket-LSTM-Prediction

-Este proyecto consiste en la predicción del mercado bursátil utilizando redes neuronales LSTM (Long Short-Term Memory), aplicadas sobre series temporales de datos financieros.
-Fue desarrollado como parte de un proyecto académico de la materia **Aprendizaje Automático** de la Universidad Tecnológica de Panamá (UTP).
+This project focuses on stock market prediction using LSTM (Long Short-Term Memory) neural networks, applied to time series of financial data.
+It was developed as part of an academic project for the course **Aprendizaje Automático** at the **Universidad Tecnológica de Panamá (UTP)**.

-## Descripción
+## Description

-El objetivo del proyecto es construir un modelo que permita predecir precios futuros del mercado de valores a partir de datos históricos.
-Se utilizan técnicas de Deep Learning, especialmente redes LSTM, por su capacidad para capturar patrones secuenciales y dependencias de largo plazo en series temporales.
+The goal of this project is to build a model capable of predicting future stock market prices based on historical data.
+Deep Learning techniques are used, especially LSTM networks, due to their ability to capture sequential patterns and long-term dependencies in time series.

-El notebook incluye:
+The notebook includes:
-- Preparación de datos (normalización, creación de secuencias, divisiones de entrenamiento y prueba).
+- Data preparation (normalization, sequence creation, train-test split).
-- Construcción del modelo LSTM.
+- LSTM model construction.
-- Entrenamiento y evaluación.
+- Training and evaluation.
-- Visualización de predicciones.
+- Prediction visualization.
-- Cálculo de métricas de rendimiento.
+- Performance metrics calculation.

-## Tecnologías y Herramientas
+## Technologies and Tools

 - Python 3.x
 - Jupyter Notebook